DevOps Tool Sprawl, Part 1: Achieving a Rationalized DevOps Toolchain

 This challenge is multi-faceted.
 IT leaders first need to arrive at a comprehensive understanding of the existing development toolchain’s capabilities, gaps, and overlaps.
 First, manually generating a detailed assessment of the existing environment.
 Subsequently, cross-referencing it with relevant DevOps tooling scenarios.
 This can be a gargantuan task given the scale and complexity of enterprise development toolchains.

 This systematic assessment is essential, however, for successfully managing the transformation toward an efficient and effective DevOps strategy.

 To get started, organizations need this sort of intel necessary for building a bridge to a streamlined organizational DevOps strategy.
 IT needs a method for generating real-time perspective on the full complexity of their IT tool sprawl.
 This method needs to provide insight into how key DevOps workflows are being handled, which capabilities the current DevOps portfolio supports, and the extent to which these capabilities may overlap.

 Without this information, winning the battle against tool sprawl will be nearly impossible and realizing the promised benefits of DevOps.

+Click here to check out our next blog on DevOps tool sprawl.
 Over the course of our next two blogs, we’ll take a deeper look at tool sprawl in the DevOps context and examine how RedMonocle’s feature set can be leveraged to facilitate the shift to agile development methodology while avoiding the tool sprawl problem.